xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-09_login_player.md

  <!-- SNAPSHOT status=200 -->

 At this point,

- > You should back to the welcome page.
+ > You should be back at the welcome screen.
  > You should see a message saying that "The leonard player has been added successfully".

 ### Login inside